Research

 Selected Publications

-- SR Taylor, AB Webb, LR Petzold, FJ Doyle III, Velocity Response Curves Support the Role of Continuous Entrainment in Circadian Clocks, submitted
+- SR Taylor, AB Webb, K Smith*, LR Petzold, FJ Doyle III, Velocity Response Curves Support the Role of Continuous Entrainment in Circadian Clocks, J. Biol.
+Rhythm., 25:138-49, 2010 (* Colby student)

 - SR Taylor, FJ Doyle III, LR Petzold, Oscillator Model Reduction Preserving the Phase Response: Application to the Circadian Clock, Biophys.
 J., 95:1658-1673, 2008